MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/Troubleshooting.md

 Check the Unity logs for errors and exceptions.

 Confirm that your scene camera is attached to at least one other object.
 See the setup in [WorldLocking.Examples.WorldLockingPhysicsSample](~/documentation/howtos/samples/worldlockedphysicssample.md) for an example.
-If you're doing dynamic camera manipulation, you may need to keep the WorldLockingManager informed of the current camera.
+If you're doing dynamic camera manipulation, you may need to keep `WorldLockingManager` informed of the current camera.
 See [WorldLockingManager.AdjustmentFrame](xref:Microsoft.MixedReality.WorldLocking.Core.WorldLockingManager.AdjustmentFrame) and [WorldLockingManager.CameraParent](xref:Microsoft.MixedReality.WorldLocking.Core.WorldLockingManager.CameraParent).

 ## More general Unity/AR problems